markimus-maximus/Machine-learning-with-biological-data/README.md

 ### Obtaining and preparing the dataset

 Data were downloaded from uniprot.
 All sequences shorter than 50 amino acid residues were excluded.
+Similarly, those sequences containing 'X', where the amino acid sequences was unknown, were also excluded.
 The database selected for analysis was the complete human peptide list.
 From this database, 5 protein categories were chosen comprising of 736 sequences.
 The 5 categories selected are Tyrosine-protein kinase receptors (n=102), GTP-binding proteins (n=209), immunoglobulin heavy chains (n=134), histone H family proteins (n=216) and aquaporins (n=72).
 See image below for screenshot of the dataset

 ![image](https://user-images.githubusercontent.com/107410852/213874794-da1fa551-65b6-4003-b3fe-4a76f8120c3a.png)